‘Mamma-Mia vibes’: Inside the Greek family resort that’s all over celebrity Instagram right now

 Pine trees, heat, cicadas.
 Tiny white sailboats bobbing against a turquoise horizon.
 An ice-clinking drink on a bougainvillea-covered terrace.
 It’s all finally within reach.
-We explore the safety protocols at the popular 5-star celebrity favourite.
+Amanda Cassidy visits the popular 5-star celebrity favourite, Sani Resort

 The return to a new normal that includes foreign travel is understandably tentative.
 It’s prompted the on-its-knees tourist industry to come up with innovative safety measures, essential to the peace of mind of holiday seekers.